nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw72evk/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for MCX-W72-EVK
+# Getting Started with Package

 ```{tocTree}